stonedDiscord/serverD/README.md

 - A: :joy: :joy: :joy:

 ## Configuration
-See the comments in the files at this repository or check out the config editor i made on my github page
+See the comments in the files at this repository or [check out the config editor i made](https://github.com/stonedDiscord/confgen)